florianwagnerdotme/phishermansAI/README.md

 >
 > Test Phishing LTD

-## DISCLAIMER
-This tool is intended for research purposes only and should not be used for any malicious or illegal activities.
-The use of this tool for any unauthorized or unethical purposes is strictly prohibited.
-The creators of this tool are not responsible for any damages or losses caused by the misuse of this tool.
-By using this tool, you agree to use it only for legitimate research purposes.

-If you consider using this tool for creating targeted phishing awareness campaigns be aware of the following:
-1. Be sure to have the legal consent of the party in question (company, organisation or person).
-2. Be in compliance with all applicable laws and regulations.

-This work was not created in any relation to my current employer.

 ## Acknowledgement

 Thanks a lot to my mentor Severin for the brainstorming session with me in relation to my study, which led to this idea.